Your baby learns about the world through the sights, sounds, tastes, smells, and textures in the environment.

 You've probably addressed any concerns you've had about your baby's eyesight already.
 But be sure to talk with your doctor if you notice any problems, including:

-If you're worried about how your baby hears, don't wait to tell your doctor, especially if you feel your baby is not babbling, imitating sounds, or responding to you or noises in the environment.
+If you're worried about how your baby hears, tell your doctor right away, especially if you feel your baby is not babbling, imitating sounds, or responding to you or noises in the environment.